Lightning-Universe/lightning-flash/README.md

 Flash is built as a collection of community-built tasks.
 A task is highly opinionated and laser-focused on solving a single problem well, using state-of-the-art methods.

 ### Example 1: Image embedding
-Flash has an Image embedding task to encode an image into a vector of image features which can be used for anything like clustering, similarity search or classification.
+Flash has an [Image Embedder task](https://lightning-flash.readthedocs.io/en/latest/reference/image_embedder.html) to encode an image into a vector of image features which can be used for anything like clustering, similarity search or classification.

 <details>
   <summary>View example</summary>